benjasast/uwo_portfoliotheory/G02_partnershealthcare.md

 ## Portfolios of US equities and bonds

-The exercise here will be first to check how the expected return and SD of portfolios of US equities and bonds change, as the move the allocations between assets.
-Then we will also see how the shape of these portfolios changes, as we change the correlation term between bonds and us equities.
+We will check how the expected return and SD of portfolios of US equities and bonds change, as we move the allocations between assets, and the correlation between the assets.

 ``` r
 w1 <- seq(0,1,.025)